Few are aware of

 there were long haired boys and girls, sounds of mellow

-music, the spirit of peace & love, and a scent of
+music, the spirit of peace & love, a scent of

 Whether this new age will be better or worse does not

-depend on the stars, the position of the planets, holy
+depend on the position of the planets, holy books,

-books, prophecies and other things that work in a magic
+prophecies and other things that do magic on the

-change the world, on what stands we take, and on how we
+place within us, on the stands that we take, and on how

-many other artists of the 1960s spread ideas of Peace
+events of the 1960s spread ideas of Peace & Love,

-& Love, which are fundamental ideas for hippies.
+which are fundamental ideas of hippies, and all

 |